 What stack does it need?+

 PHP 8.1+ with SQLite for the demo — no database server and no credentials file.
-Prepared statements and salted hashing throughout.
+Prepared statements throughout, and secrets stored as versioned, salted PBKDF2-SHA256 — never plaintext.
 It's plain PHP, with no Laravel dependency.

 Is it free?+